Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-\paragraph{Procedure} Sessions were conducted and recorded via Zoom to allow international participation.
-Each began with informed consent and a demographic form.
-We then followed a semi-structured format.
-Participants were introduced to the design space through a participatory slide presentation and encouraged to interrupt for clarification or thoughts.
-Discussion focused on clarity, completeness, usefulness, and potential improvements.
-Next, participants viewed the video (Sec.\ref{sec:demonstrations}) in two parts: Productivity, then Art Exploration.
-After each, they shared impressions, perceived usefulness, additional ideas, and reflected on whether it shifted their view of object-boundary relationships.
-Finally, they were asked about their design practices and how they generate ideas to help compare and understand with our framework.
-Each session lasted 90-120 minutes (Fig.~\ref{fig:procedure}).
+Sessions were conducted and recorded via Zoom to allow international participation.
+Each session began with a session overview, followed by the completion of informed consent and demographic forms.
+Following a semi-structured format, we first walked participants through the design space using slides, encouraging them to interrupt for clarification or to share thoughts.
+Discussion focused on clarity, completeness, and usefulness, and participants were invited to propose new interaction examples.
+Next, participants viewed the video (from \Cref{sec:demonstrations}) in two parts: first, the Opening Scene and Productivity; second, Art Exploration.
+After each part, they shared impressions and perceived usefulness of the examples.
+Finally, they synthesized all materials, envisioned new interactions, discussed conceptual impacts, and shared their design practices to help reflect on the broader relevance of our framework.
+Each session lasted 90--120 minutes (\Cref{fig:procedure}).

-\paragraph{Analysis} We conducted a reflexive thematic analysis~\cite{braun_using_2006}, generating codes and themes both inductively (bottom-up) and deductively (top-down)~\cite{liu_reality_2025} from transcripts.
-Codes were iteratively organized into higher-order categories and candidate themes through hierarchical clustering.
-Below we report the results, clicking a quotation (QX) links to the corresponding location in the appendix.